micropython/micropython/docs/library/machine.Timer.rst

     .. method:: timerchannel.irq(\*, trigger, priority=1, handler=None)

-        The behavior of this callback is heaviliy dependent on the operating mode of the timer channel:
+        The behavior of this callback is heavily dependent on the operating mode of the timer channel:

             - If mode is ``Timer.PERIODIC`` the callback is executed periodically